 - Device accuracy/dry gas certifications: Opus RSDs have achieved greater than 98% accuracy in rigorous real-world tests performed by the Colorado Department of Public Health and Environment (CDPHE).

-- Comparison to other analyzers: authorities around the world in Asia, North America and Europe have compared Opus RSDs to other trusted emission analyzers, with excellent results.
+- Comparison to other analyzers: Authorities in Asia, North America, and Europe have compared Opus RSDs to other trusted emission analyzers, with excellent results.

-- Screening accuracy (accurate screening of individual vehicles or monitoring of vehicle fleets): in an independent trial by BAR, high-emitting vehicles screened by two RDSs were verified as high with at least 92% accuracy in immediate pullover roadside dynamometer tests.
+- Screening accuracy (accurate screening of individual vehicles or monitoring of vehicle fleets): In an independent trial by BAR, high-emitting vehicles screened by two RSDs were verified as high with at least 92% accuracy in immediate pullover roadside dynamometer tests.

-- Accuracy compared to periodic inspections: data from Colorado, where Opus operates both periodic inspection and remote sensing Clean Screen testing show the same high level of emission testing accuracy across a range of gases and model year vehicles.
+- Accuracy compared to periodic inspections: Data from Colorado, where Opus operates both periodic inspection and remote sensing Clean Screen testing, show the same high level of emission testing accuracy across a range of gases and vehicle model years.

 How can remote sensing add value to an existing emission testing program?